BTCallahan/super-ds9/README.md

             So far, stars will not erupt in a nova when hit by torpedos.
 This will probably change.
 It remains to be seen how many torpedos it will take to induce a nova, however...

         ii.
-Long Range Scans:

-            As it stands, the long range display is updated instantly after each turn, and with perfect accuracy.
-Future versions will proably require long range scans to determine enemy ship positions.

-        iii.
 Communications:

-            Furure versions will probably include a communications system to call for renforcements.
+            Future versions will probably include a communications system to call for renforcements.

     C. Former Diffrences:

         i.
 Cloaking Device: